Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Overview

-\textbf{Training.} Our program representation is very different from the traditional one; as a result, an LM has to be trained or thoroughly fine-tuned to support queries of \mainname.
-Our representation additionally offers \textbf{data usability}, as it is compatible with existing code generation datasets for the target language.
-Specifically, given a corpus of programs, we can first construct their type derivation trees via the type checker, then convert the trees into the synthesis derivation trees via the correspondence between the typing rules and synthesis rules, and collect a \ymok{dataset for}{training set in} our representation, comprising the synthesis queries and their ground truth decisions.
+As shown in \autoref{fig:synthesis-sequence}, the synthesis rules and variable assignments together form a synthesis decision sequence, which serves as a novel program representation in \mainname.
+Unlike traditional representations that treat programs as flat sequences of syntactic tokens (e.g., [$\lambda$, $x$, :, \tcode{bool}, $\dots$]), our representation is structured around the type correctness proof.
+Each token corresponds to a step in the proof construction process, directly capturing the hierarchical structure of type reasoning (as in \autoref{figure:sample-type-tree}).
+This enables the LM to learn the type system explicitly rather than attempting to reconstruct it from flat token sequences.
+Since this sequence represents a program synthesis process that determines both the resulting program and its type correctness proof, this representation embodies our \textbf{Derivation Vicinality} principle.

-The queries serve both for generating programs and training the LM, providing a novel code representation based on synthesis decision sequences.
-During training, given a corpus of programs, \mainname retrieves their type derivation trees from the type checker and converts the trees into synthesis derivation trees.
-By traversing the synthesis derivation trees, \mainname obtains the queries and corresponding synthesis decision sequences for training and generation, as listed in \autoref{fig:synthesis-sequence}.
+To support this proof-guided synthesis, we design a novel model architecture with dual-encoding: the encoder processes both the static natural language specification and the dynamically evolving synthesis goal at each step, providing rich typing context to the decoder.
+Details of this architecture are presented in \autoref{sec:implementation}.

-This approach fundamentally differs from traditional code representations.
-As discussed in \autoref{section:intro}, existing LMs typically represent programs as sequences of syntactic tokens, such as [`$\lambda$', `$x$', `:', `\tcode{bool}', $\dots$].
-However, type reasoning requires applying typing rules along the hierarchical structure of the program, as in \autoref{figure:sample-type-tree}.
-The synthesis decision sequence representation directly captures this hierarchical type-aware process, enabling the LM to learn the type system explicitly rather than attempting to reconstruct it from flat syntactic token sequences.
+\textbf{Training.} Since our representation differs from traditional token sequences, the LM requires fine-tuning to generate synthesis decision sequences.
+Our representation also offers \textbf{Data Usability}, as it is compatible with existing code generation datasets for the target language.
+Given a corpus of programs, we construct their type correctness proofs via the type checker, convert the proofs into synthesis decision sequences using the correspondence between typing rules and synthesis rules, and obtain a training set in \mainname's representation.